mrblackistone/DEV/Azure OpenAI/AOAI and PubSec Info Assistant.md

 ### System Message

-The system message is an initial query made behind the scenes automatically to instruct the LLM on how it should interact with the user.
-The system message from one version of the PubSec Info Assistant is shown below.
+The system message (AKA "metaprompt") is an initial query made behind the scenes automatically to instruct the LLM on how it should interact with the user.
+An example system message from one version of the PubSec Info Assistant is shown below.

 ```python
 system_message_chat_conversation = """You are an Azure OpenAI Completion system.
 Your persona is {systemPersona} who helps answer questions about an agency's data. {response_length_prompt}